 If you read the list so far and thought about every question properly and you are still excited about it and are convinced that this is the right thing for you, then do it!

 Take all the necessary steps to leave your old life behind you.
-That is for example: quitting your job, renting out or selling your house and cancelling all your subscriptions.
+That is for example: quitting your job, renting out or selling your house and canceling all your subscriptions.
 Check out this extensive list of things you have to organize to become a nomad.

 6. Have you prepared everything for your new life?

 Leaving your old life behind is one part.
 But you should also prepare a few things for your new lifestyle.
 How about visas or luggage or credit cards, equipment, vaccinations or insurance?
-This list will help you to prepare your start as a nomad.
+This list will help you to prepare for your start as a nomad.

 7. Fully prepared?
 Go!

 If everything is organized and well prepared you can begin your new life as a digital nomad.
-In the beginning you might find it easier to start in a place with many other nomads.
+In the beginning, you might find it easier to start in a place with many other nomads.
 Popular hubs for remote workers are Thailand, Vietnam, Indonesia, Colombia, or Eastern Europe.
 Take your time, learn from others and simply go with the flow.

 When you start out everything is going to be new, so different, but also very exciting.
 Embrace this time!
 Get as much knowledge and skills as possible, but give yourself time to adjust before you change your location every day and travel to places with poor internet access or no fellow nomads at all.

-If you are still considering giving up your nomadic lifestyle, make a list with pros and cons.
+If you are still considering giving up your nomadic lifestyle, make a list of pros and cons.
 What life would you prefer?
-Maybe you are just not a big fan of the Asian cuisine, but would absolutely love traveling and working around Canada?
+Maybe you are just not a big fan of Asian cuisine, but would absolutely love traveling and working around Canada?
 Find out what would make you truly happy.

 Or: Screw this list and jump right into it!

 If you like taking risks, are spontaneous and have nothing to lose, go for it!
 Do it your way!
-I have met quite a few digital nomads who left their home with hardly any savings, and just started working online along the way.
+I have met quite a few digital nomads who left their homes with hardly any savings and just started working online along the way.
 And it worked for them!
 I’m not going to lie, you either need to work very hard for it or you need to be very lucky.
 Probably both.
 But it is definitely possible to start this lifestyle without much planning or preparation.

 Start your new lifestyle

 Do you still want to become a digital nomad?
 Great!
-I hope this list helped you a bit and gave you some ideas where you should start with your new life and what you should take into consideration.
+I hope this list helped you a bit and gave you some ideas about where you should start with your new life and what you should take into consideration.